 - WebRTC leak detected

 - Some streaming sites cannot be unblocked.

 PrivateVPN is a super fast VPN service, and it’s extremely easy to use, too.
 The company offers accessible software anyone can pick up and use, no complicated configurations required.
 It runs perfectly on everything from Windows to Mac, iOS to Android, connecting to the company’s lightning fast network that offers excellent speeds around the world.

 PrivateVPN locks down all data passing through its network with 256-bit AES encryption, and it keeps your connection safe with an automatic kill switch, DNS leak protection, and a zero logging policy on traffic, too.
-The network itself features over 100 servers in 56 different countries, enough to deliver location variety and fast speeds without sacrificing reliability.
+The network itself features over 150 servers in 60+ countries, enough to deliver location variety and fast speeds without sacrificing reliability.

 What this provider’s network lacks in size, it makes up for in polish and utility.
 Select servers have a unique dynamic IP address system, which allows you to effectively bypass the shared IP blacklists employed by majors streaming sites like Netflix and Hulu.